dart-lang/language/working/augmentation-libraries/feature-specification.md

     with the body of the augmenting getter.
 Inside the augmenting getter’s body, an `augmented` expression executes the augmented getter’s body.

-    Augmenting getter declarations may also omit the body, in order to only augment the metadata or doc comments of the getter.
+    An augmenting getter declaration may have an empty body (`;`) in order to only augment the metadata or doc comments of the getter.
 In this case the body of the augmented getter is not altered.

     Synthetic getters cannot be augmented with metadata or doc comments.